How is your family?

 I neonati Newborns

-La famiglia Family
+La famiglia The family

-I genitori Parents
+I genitori The parents

-Oggi, per ogni bambino, ci sono più di cinque persone di sessantacinque anni e oltre.
+Oggi, per ogni bambino ci sono più di cinque persone di sessantacinque anni e oltre.
 (Today, for every child there are more than five people aged sixty-five and over.)

 Ci sono più anziani perché si vive più a lungo e nascono meno bambini.
 (There are more elderly people because people live longer and fewer children are born.)